The steps for applying for admission to Beaver are outlined below.

 A virtual interview is a required part of the admission process and must be completed by January 15.

 Call the Admission Office at 617-738-2725 to schedule an appointment.
 At least one parent or guardian should accompany the applicant.
 The virtual meeting includes separate interviews with the applicant and parent(s)/guardian(s).
 This gives the Admission staff member a chance to get to know the applicant and the family.
 You can expect the interview process to take about one hour.
-Interviews are offered daily at the following times:

 Prior to your interview, please create a Ravenna account and indicate that you are “Exploring” Beaver.
 From here you will be able to complete the application but are not required to do so before the interview.